Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 What GPA do you need to get into Stanford?

-You’ll need to earn close to As in all your classes to compete with other applicants.
+You must earn close to As in all your classes to compete with other applicants.

 To demonstrate that college-level academics are simple, you must also enroll in challenging classes like AP or IB courses.